What are Dragonflies and Damselflies?

 Risks to Odonata

-Of the thousands of species worldwide less than 50 are common to the British Isles and almost 30 of these occur in Bedfordshire.
+Of the thousands of Odonata species worldwide, fewer than 50 occur in the British Isles, and almost 30 of these can be found in Bedfordshire.

-Climate change is likely to affect Odonata distribution and over the last 20 years more species are visiting and establishing breeding colonies, both in the UK and Bedfordshire.
-We also attract migrants and vagrants from time to time, and new species may turn up.
-Whether these movements are long term range expansions or not remains to be seen, but the world of dragonflies and damselflies is constantly changing.
+Climate change is also influencing Odonata distribution.
+Over the past 20 years, more species have begun visiting or establishing breeding colonies in both the UK and Bedfordshire.
+Migrants and occasional vagrants appear from time to time, and new species may arrive.
+Whether these changes represent long‑term range expansions remains uncertain, but the world of dragonflies and damselflies is continually shifting.